guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>This is the end?</em>
 </div>

 I was the last one to reach the pass this day and it had been the most difficult day for me.
 It was the only day when Karan was literally shouting to get me moving.
-The only reason I did not cry was because it would have required energy as well.
-We were gaining altitude and crying would not have been easy :stuck_out_tongue_closed_eyes: Everyone dragged themselves to the top somehow to get a magnificent view of Krishansar(3844m) and Vishansar(3683m) lake.
+The only reason I did not cry was because it would have required energy as well :stuck_out_tongue_closed_eyes: Everyone dragged themselves to the top somehow to get a magnificent view of Krishansar(3844m) and Vishansar(3683m) lake.
 These two were the last lakes of the trek and were the most beautiful ones.
 This answered why we were putting ourselves through so much hard work everyday.
 It was for views like these.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1974/44887547044_cc687a70d0_c.jpg" alt="No alternate">